 - High-fiber fruits such as apples and berries

-- Foods that promote detoxification such as oats, chia and flax seeds, eggs, root veggies, leafy greens and garlic
+- Foods that promote detoxification such as oats, chia, flax seeds, eggs, root veggies, leafy greens, and garlic

 - Bone broth to support immune system function

-- Culinary, aromatic herbs such as thyme, oregano, sage, rosemary that are directly antiviral
+- Culinary, aromatic herbs such as thyme, oregano, sage, rosemary are directly antiviral.

 - Spicy foods to stimulate circulation and lymphatic drainage

 - Brazil nuts and pumpkin seeds which contain antiviral selenium and zinc